acanalis/acanalis.github.io/content/en/post/hugo-what-is-what.md

 `assets`, `content`, `data`, `i18n`, `layouts`, `static`.

 The advantages of doing this:
-  * You can update easily with the command `hugo mod get -u github.com/theNewDynamic/gohugo-theme-ananke`
+  * You can update easily with the command
-  * Your files override the other project's file when they have the same name, which allows you to tinker around.
+    ```console
+    hugo mod get -u github.com/theNewDynamic/gohugo-theme-ananke
+    ```
+  * When two files are in conflict (have the same path and name) your files are used.
+    You can always override a theme file with one of your own.
   * You can [mount specific directories](https://gohugo.io/hugo-modules/configuration/#module-config-mounts) instead of the whole project.[^14]

 ## Content files are "front matter" + markdown